tedkouuu/AutoBG/README.md

 #### Spring Framework: Leveraging the power of Spring for robust backend development.

+#### Spring Boot: Accelerating the development process with convention over configuration and ready-to-use defaults.

 #### Thymeleaf: Dynamic and elegant HTML templates for a seamless user experience.

 #### Spring Data Jpa: Object-relational mapping for efficient database operations.